-This Workshop on Network Technology is held from 9 to 14 June 2013, in conjunction with a meeting of the African Network Operators Group, AfNOG 2013, an AfriNIC public policy meeting, AFRINIC-18, and several other meetings from 15 June to 21 June 2013.
+This Workshop on Network Technology is held from 25 to 30 May 2014, in conjunction with the African Internet Summit, from 1 June to 6 June 2014.

-The venue for the workshop is the Top Floor training facility, in Lusaka, Zambia.
+The venue for the workshop is the Palais du Peuple in Djibouti, Djibouti.

 The workshop aims to offer advanced training to operators of existing African Internet Service Providers (ISPs) who are participants in the process of developing and enhancing a national Internet with regional and international connectivity.